MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/item/chamelium.md

 ![From Chameleon, in case you were wondering.](oredict:oc:chamelium)

-Chamelium is a shapeshifting material that is used when creating [3D prints](../block/print.md) in a [3D printer](../block/printer.md).
+Chamelium is a shape-shifting material that is used when creating [3D prints](../block/print.md) in a [3D printer](../block/printer.md).
 On its own it is featureless and therefore very useful for creating simple, plain and monochrome areas.

 You can also slap some of it together to create a [block of Chamelium](../block/chameliumBlock.md).